RALtoday City Guide Live Banner

 Tell us you’re from Raleigh without telling us you’re from Raleigh — keep reading for more than 25 unwritten rules in the City of Oaks.

-Did you find yourself nodding along to these unwritten rules?
+Do you find yourself nodding along to these Raleigh pro tips?

-Whether you’re a City of Oaks native or a relative newcomer, there are just some things every Raleighite understands to be true.
+Whether you’re an Oak City native or a relative newcomer, there are just some things every Raleighite understands to be true.

 We asked our readers to share Raleigh’s unwritten rules, from common city knowledge to relatable trends and local lingo.
 You won’t find these rules in a handbook, but they are undoubtedly absorbed by the community — and if you’re not from the 919, these might be a little difficult to explain.